 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Mini-incision surgery for total knee replacement.

-It replaces the previous guidance on Mini-incision surgery for total knee replacement (Interventional Procedures Guidance no. 117, September 2004).
+It replaces the previous guidance on Mini-incision surgery for total knee replacement (NICE interventional procedures guidance 117, September 2004).